-Despite repeated warnings from India’s apex bank on high volatility and speculation, the price of a Bitcoin has been climbing up consistently, reaching a new high of USD 17,000.
+Despite repeated warnings from India’s apex bank on high volatility and speculation, the price of a Bitcoin has been climbing up consistently, reaching a new high of USD 17,000 (as on 11 December).
 Presently, the capitalization of the total cryptocurrency market stands more than 500 billion dollars, leading the new-age digital gold rush.
 The rate of increase in the prices of various cryptocurrencies has sent alarming signals to governments across the globe, many of which have rather begun to accept these digital token as legalized forms of exchange.

 The Indian context